-- Have an effect of complete irresponsibility, because the perpetrator can deny the facts and not acknowledge his or her actions.
-Without being able to easily prove the actions, any fear of reprisal diminishes. - Promote depersonalization and lack of empathy: in front of a computer screen, the perpetrator shows less restraint than if he or she was face-to-face with the victim and cannot see the effects of his or her actions.
+- have an effect of complete irresponsibility, because the perpetrator can deny the facts and not acknowledge their actions.
+Without being able to easily prove the actions, any fear of reprisal diminishes. - promote depersonalization and lack of empathy: in front of a computer screen, the perpetrator shows less restraint than if they were face-to-face with the victim and cannot see the effects of their actions